-The links in this post may be affiliate links.
+This post may contain affiliate links.
 Read the full disclosure.

 I was flipping through my Entrepreneurship class textbook a few nights ago and one of the case studies caught my eye.
 I love reading stories of entrepreneurs who dream up innovative concepts, especially when their ideas help others and use green technology.
 LuminAID does both.
 It’s a lightweight, inflatable, waterproof solar lantern perfect for hikers, campers, and as an emergency lighting option for large disaster situations.
 We love all things solar around here.
 And given the current circumstances in Texas with the aftermath of hurricane Harvey, and Irma bearing down on Florida, this little waterproof lantern is very relevant.

 The idea for LuminAID was conceived by two architecture graduate students as a class project in 2010 when they were tasked with designing a product that could assist post-earthquake aid efforts in Haiti.
 After mulling it over, Anna Stork and Andrea Sreshta decided that one of the biggest problems facing Haiti was the dangerous conditions in the tent cities set up for the homeless.
 Light – something many of us take for granted – is often not readily available in disaster areas.

 Seeking to create something safe, reliable, and easy to ship, LuminAID was born.
 The original version was basically a solar pillow – a durable, inflatable plastic bag that had a pouch in the middle holding a solar panel, three LED lights, and rechargeable battery.
 Because the bag is lightweight and flat when not inflated, a large number of LuminAID lanterns can easily be shipped to disaster areas.
 Flashlights are usually heavy and bulky; for every eight flashlights packed into a box, 50 solar pillows can be packed!
 That’s pretty incredible!